department-of-veterans-affairs/vagov-content/pages/life-insurance/closed-programs.md

 The Veterans Special Life Insurance (VSLI) program was created in 1951 to manage new policies issued during the Korean War.
 VSLI closed to new enrollees in 1956.

 The maximum VSLI policy amount is $10,000.
-If you have an active VSLI policy, you can buy [Paid Up Additional (PUA) insurance](##Paid-Up-Additional-(PUA)-Insurance) with the yearly dividends you receive from your coverage.
-[Learn more about dividends,](https://www.benefits.va.gov/insurance/dividends_options.asp)
+If you have an active VSLI policy, you can buy [Paid Up Additional (PUA) insurance](##Paid-Up-Additional-(PUA)-Insurance) with the yearly dividends (payments) you receive from your coverage.
+[Learn more about dividends.](https://www.benefits.va.gov/insurance/dividends_options.asp)

 If you became totally disabled before your 65th birthday and you have VSLI coverage, you may be eligible to receive [certain disability benefits](https://www.benefits.va.gov/INSURANCE/gli-claim-disability.asp).